In terms of the earliest Pokémon cards, the 1999 set tends to be seen as the original by most fans.

-Regardless, Venusaur is still a heavy hitter in every sense of the word, while the image used is the same seen on the original Japanese Pokémon Green box art.
+Regardless, Venusaur is still a heavy hitter in every sense of the word.
+The image used is the same seen on the original Japanese Pokémon Green box art.
 (The game was never released in the U.S. or Europe, as we got Red and Blue.)

-As we’ve noted, this card will be worth far more if it’s missing a number in the top left corner, and it’s the third from the set.
+As we’ve noted, this card will be worth far more if it’s missing a number in the top left corner.
+It’s the third from the set.
 (All no-number cards have a blue reverse.)

 As an electric-mouse type, you’ll be able to see the original, rounder design when looking at this vintage Pikachu card from the Topsun set.

-The holofoil finish causes it to shimmer in the light, while the number can be found on the top right card corner.
+The holofoil finish causes it to shimmer in the light.
+The number can be found on the top right card corner.

 This Charizard card is one of the rarest in existence, even if it doesn’t match up to the 1999 set when looking at the price of the best ever holo versions.

-It’s still a shiny holo Charizard released before the turn of the century, and there are only 18 PSA 10 graded copies at the current time of writing.
+It’s still a shiny holo Charizard released before the turn of the century.
+There are only 18 PSA 10 graded copies at the current time of writing.

 We think that it could be a sleeper in the next decade or so, especially considering the low asking price compared to the famous 1999 version.
 However, prices are starting to rise.

-For example, a PSA 10 copy could be found for roughly $3,000 in 2019, while that figure has now risen to at least $25,000 according to the latest sales data.
+For example, a PSA 10 copy could be found for roughly $3,000 in 2019.
+That figure has now risen to at least $25,000 according to the latest sales data.